wordofwarning/wordofwarning.org/current/2013-autumnwinter/rashdash/index.md

 *Then everything changed, and there were bright lights and loud noises and flashing cameras.
 And there was her, and she was different.
 Everyone loved her.*

-Whoever holds the pen writes the story.
+*Whoever holds the pen writes the story.*

+Part-show, part-gig — a wild and unblinking look at media representations and public approval; a punk/pop reimagining of *Cinderella* told by two of the most infamous fairytale villains of all time, *The Ugly Sisters*.

 ####Who are they?
 Abbi Greenland and Helen Goalen formed RashDash in 2008 at The University of Hull; they are performers, devisers, choreographers and singers based at WYP in Leeds.